generalsoftwareinc/DeribitServiceClient/README.md

 You can expand the code base of this project.
 To contribute code to the project, you should:

-1- Create a feature branch
+1- Create a feature branch or a repository fork
 2- Commit all your changes to this branch (please notice we use semantic commits) 3- Once your code is functional, make a pull request to main (recommendation: make your code to be reviewed and approved by at least 2 other team members)